Agent Onboarding Documentation

 Description

-What this parameter measures
+What does this parameter measure?

-Why it matters for AI-readiness
+Why does it matter for AI-readiness?

-How we score it
+How is it scored?

-- Publish a dedicated developer or agent documentation page and link it from your homepage navigation or footer.
+- Publish a dedicated developer or agent documentation page, and link it from your homepage navigation or footer.

 - Add a